 The optimum productivity is achieved only when the system is process oriented & the process is automated!

 Industrial Internet of Things (IIoT) is found to be a gateway between the computing technologies, cloud, mobile machine learning, and industrial infrastructure to help industries elevate their productivity and efficiency.
-IIoT solutions is a world of monotonous throng with networks, sensors, operating equipment and devices in comparison to smart home appliances.
+IIoT solutions is a world of the monotonous throng with networks, sensors, operating equipment and devices in comparison to smart home appliances.
 The information collected from the devices will be used to analyze, monitor, maintain high performance and efficiency in industrial applications such as production and maintenance.

 Further, data collected can be directly uploaded to a cloud server using products like EPC through various communication protocols.

-It is necessary to utilize process management systems in textile industries to monitor and receive the real-time data for the effective decision-making process.
+It is necessary to utilize process management systems in textile industries to monitor and receive real-time data for the effective decision-making process.

 These solutions can help in preventive maintenance to reduce the overall energy consumption and to provide a sustainable environment.

-Enhance Life & Economy in Textile industry:
+Enhance Life & Economy through Textile industry:

-In several textile industries, sensors were placed in washers, dryers, and other equipment to improvise their performance by attaining real-time data, in addition to detecting failure of equipment thereby reducing the downtime.
+In several textile industries, sensors were placed in washers, dryers, and other equipment to improvise their performance by attaining real-time data, in addition to detecting the failure of equipment thereby reducing the downtime.